00cpxxx/wine-xinput/README.md

 # Due to changes in Wine code base the patch is not compatible with Wine >= 2.18.
-Updates will be done at some point before 2018.
+Updates will be done at some point until March 2018.

 # wine-xinput